Skip to main content

 This SDK is open source and can be found on GitHub.

-This package provides four capabilities:
+This package provides multiple capabilities:

-2. displayStateMap: middleware that adds an endpoint for returning the display state map for a service, based on its authorization policy.
+5. displayStateMap: middleware that adds an endpoint for returning the display state map for a service, based on its authorization policy.

-3. is: a function that can be called to make a decision about a user's access to a resource based on a policy.
+6. is: a function that can be called to make a decision about a user's access to a resource based on a policy.

-4. ds: an object containing the object and relation functions, which can be called to retrieve an object or relation, respectively, from the directory.
+8. ds(deprecated): an object containing the object and relation functions, which can be called to retrieve an object or relation, respectively, from the directory.

 Installation